-A good alternative to a traditional bushwalk on a hot day, all of the “non technical” canyons below can be done without any abseiling gear, although for a couple of them a short length of tape or rope can help navigate the trickier scrambles.
-While the canyons are “easy” in that they don’t require any special skills or equipment, most have no marked route and should still be treated with caution and respect.
-Make sure you know the exit points, and have the navigation skills to get to and from the canyons.
+A great alternative to a traditional bushwalk on a hot day, all of the “non technical” canyons below can be done without any abseiling gear, although for a few of them a short length of tape or rope can help with the trickier scrambles.
+While the canyons are “easy” in that they don’t require any special skills or equipment, most are not marked routes and they should still be treated with caution and respect.
+Make sure you know the exit points, and have the navigation skills to get to and from the canyon.

 Blue Mountains National Park canyons